bGZo/soul/pages/encoding___page.md

   -
   - [Windows code page](https://en.wikipedia.org/wiki/Windows_code_page)
     collapsed:: true
     These code pages are used by Microsoft in its own Windows operating system.
-Microsoft defined [a number of code pages](https://en.wikipedia.org/wiki/Windows_code_pages) known as the ANSI code pages (as the first one, 1252 was based on an [apocryphal](https://en.wikipedia.org/wiki/Apocrypha) ANSI draft of what became [ISO 8859-1](https://en.wikipedia.org/wiki/ISO_8859-1)).
+Microsoft mark:: d [a number of code pages](https://en.wikipedia.org/wiki/Windows_code_pages) known as the ANSI code pages (as the first one, 1252 was based on an [apocryphal](https://en.wikipedia.org/wiki/Apocrypha) ANSI draft of what became [ISO 8859-1](https://en.wikipedia.org/wiki/ISO_8859-1)).
 Code page 1252 is built on ISO 8859-1 but uses the range 0x80-0x9F for extra printable characters rather than the C1 control codes used in ISO-8859-1.
 Some of the others are based in part on other parts of [ISO 8859](https://en.wikipedia.org/wiki/ISO_8859) but often rearranged to make them closer to 1252.
     - [874](https://en.wikipedia.org/wiki/Code_page_1162) – Windows [Thai](https://en.wikipedia.org/wiki/Thai_script)
     - [1250](https://en.wikipedia.org/wiki/Code_page_1250) – Windows [Central Europe](https://en.wikipedia.org/wiki/Central_Europe)
     - [1251](https://en.wikipedia.org/wiki/Code_page_1251) – Windows [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_script)